 As a sports medicine specialist, Dr. Rappé specializes in arthroscopy and the treatment of all sports-related injuries, as well as the open and arthroscopic treatment of the shoulder, elbow, knee and ankle.
 In addition, he holds certification in the treatment of cartilage injuries in the knee with articular cartilage implantation.

 Dr. Rappé's current research is focused on the treatment of articular cartilage injuries in the knee and shoulder.
 He has co-authored book chapters concerning the management and treatment of both rotator cuff tears in throwing athletes as well as the management and treatment of knee ligament injuries.
 His research areas also include osteochondral injuries in throwing athletes as well as the use of allograft tendon in anterior cruciate ligament reconstruction.

 Dr. Rappé's affiliations include memberships in the American Academy of Orthopaedic Surgeons, American Orthopaedic Society for Sports Medicine, Arthroscopy Association of North America, Southern Orthopaedic Association and the American Medical Association.
-Dr. Rappé also serves as an orthopaedic consultant to the Tennessee Smokies, Carson-Newman University and the University of Tennessee.
+Dr. Rappé also serves as an orthopaedic consultant to the Tennessee Smokies, the University of Tennessee, Carson-Newman University, Johnson University, and Lincoln Memorial University.

 In his leisure time, Dr. Rappé enjoys fly-fishing, hunting and other outdoor recreation activities.
-He and his wife Brandy, also a University of Tennessee graduate, have several children.
+He and his wife Brandy, also a University of Tennessee graduate, have four children.